vikipedia/python-trainings/online_course/source/module3/day1.rst

 =====================

 Pandas is called as Spreadsheet of python.
 Indeed it is.
 You can handle tabular data very efficiently and with ease using pandas.
-Here is simple ways by which we can import tabular data in pandas.
+Here are simple ways by which we can import tabular data in pandas.
 Here is how you can load data from csv file::